edgeimpulse/expert-projects/gesture-recognition-on-silabs-xg24.md

 ![](.gitbook/assets/gesture-recognition-on-silabs-xg24/clone.png)

 The project will be duplicated from Mani, into your own Edge Impulse Studio.
 You can verify by looking at the project name you entered earlier.
-Now if you navigate to "Create impulse" from left pane, you will notice how the model was created originally.
+Now if you navigate to "Create impulse" from the left menu, you will see how the model was created originally.

 ![](.gitbook/assets/gesture-recognition-on-silabs-xg24/create-impulse.png)